appcypher/viper/NOTES.md

         Structural typing can be used in place of duck typing.
 In fact, Viper sees type and object relationships structurally.

-        Methods are actually functions instantiations with an abi that conform to their arguments structures.
+        Functions are actually instantiations with abis that conform to argument binary structures.

         ```py
         """